M-1-7-7/OSCP_2023_notes/Priv_esc/Windows_artifacts.md

 **my.ini file:**
 if we have the privilage we could see plain txt users and passwords with this command `type C:\xampp\mysql\bin\my.ini`

+## Powershell Artifacts:

+**Powershell History**
+- `Get-History` will get command history for current user
+- `(Get-PSReadlineOption).HistorySavePath` will get the history path
+- `type C:\Users\dave\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadLine\ConsoleHost_history.txt` another history command to try
+- If you notice any txt files or credentials being enterd into locations/artifacts be sure to investigate.